TuGraph-family/OSGraph/docs/en-US/DeveloperManual.md

     export TUGRAPHDB_NAME=default #TuGraph-DB Graph Database Table Name

 ### 5.3 Environment variables take effect
-    source bin/tumaker-env
+    Ensure that the tumaker-env file has comments removed and there are no trailing spaces. source bin/tumaker-env
 ## 6.Start service verification
     cd OSGraph/